United States Air Force Academy: Military training

 Cadets' military training occurs throughout their time at the academy, but is especially intense during their four summers.
 The first military experience for new cadets (called "basic cadets") occurs during the six weeks of Basic Cadet Training (BCT), in the summer before their fourth class (freshman) year.
 During BCT, also known as "beast," cadets learn the fundamentals of military and Academy life under the leadership of a cadre of first and second class cadets.
-Basic cadets learn military customs and courtesies, proper wear of the uniform, drill and ceremony, and study military knowledge and undergo a rigorous physical training program.
+Basic cadets learn military customs and courtesies, proper wear of the uniform, drill and ceremony, and study military knowledge and undergo a rigorous physical training program based on Air Force fitness standards.
 During the second half of BCT, basic cadets march to Jacks Valley, where they complete the program in a field encampment environment.
 Upon completion of BCT, basic cadets receive their fourth-class shoulder boards, take the Honor Oath and are formally accepted as members of the Cadet Wing.

 The fourth-class (freshman) year is traditionally the most difficult at the academy, militarily.
 In addition to their full academic course loads, heavy demands are placed on fourth-class cadets outside of class.
 Fourth-class cadets are expected to learn an extensive amount of military and Academy-related knowledge and have significant restrictions placed on their movement and actions—traversing the Cadet Area only by approved routes (including staying on the marble "strips" on the Terrazzo) and interacting with upper class cadets using a very specific decorum.
 The fourth-class year ends with "Recognition," a physically and mentally demanding several-day event which culminates in the award of the Prop and Wings insignia to the fourth-class cadets, signifying their ascension to the ranks of upper class cadets.
 After Recognition, the stringent rules of the fourth-class year are relaxed.